 March 15: In a letter to the Orlando Sentinel, George Zimmerman’s father writes that his son has been unfairly portrayed as a racist.
 Robert Zimmerman writes that his son is Hispanic and grew up in a multiracial family.

 March 16: Authorities release seven calls to police from the night of the shooting.
-In one of the 911 recordings, Zimmerman says he is following Martin.
-Also in one of the recordings, a voice can be heard in the background screaming “Help, help!” followed by the sound of a gunshot.
+In one of the 911 recordings, Zimmerman follows Martin.
+Also in one of the recordings, a voice screams “Help, help!” in the background, followed by the sound of a gunshot.